jl777/SuperNET/README.md

 Open p2p ports for each coin.
 Open port 17711 for iguana.

 Fund `-pubkey=` address on all 3 nodes.
 Import privkey to all 3 nodes.

-If you need PIZZA or BEER, ask in #notarynode channel.
+If you need PIZZA or BEER, use the faucets at https://www.atomicexplorer.com/#/faucet/beer and https://www.atomicexplorer.com/#/faucet/pizza or ask in #notarynode channel.

 Create a file named `pubkey.txt` at `~/2019NNtestnet/iguana/pubkey.txt`.
 Contents should be
 ```